Just-Some-Bots/MusicBot/_docs/using/configuration.md

 <details>
   <summary>UseAutoPlaylist</summary>

-Enable MusicBot to automatically play music from the autoplaylist.txt<br>
+Enable MusicBot to automatically play music from the auto playlist when the queue is empty.<br>
 <strong>Default Value:</strong> <code>yes</code>
 </details>
 <details>
   <summary>AutoPlaylistRandom</summary>

-Shuffles the autoplaylist tracks before playing them.<br>
+Shuffles the auto playlist tracks before playing them.<br>
 <strong>Default Value:</strong> <code>yes</code>
 </details>
 <details>
   <summary>AutoPlaylistAutoSkip</summary>

-Enable automatic skip of auto-playlist songs when a user plays a new song.<br>
+Enable automatic skip of auto playlist songs when a user plays a new song.<br>
-This only applies to the current playing song if it was added by the auto-playlist.<br>
+This only applies to the current playing song if it was added by the auto playlist.<br>
 <strong>Default Value:</strong> <code>no</code>
 </details>
 <details>
   <summary>AutoPlaylistRemoveBlocked</summary>

-Remove songs from the auto-playlist if they are found in the song blocklist.<br>
+Remove songs from the auto playlist if they are found in the song block list.<br>
 <strong>Default Value:</strong> <code>no</code>
 </details>
 <details>